 Rachel Powell, whose project explored the shelf life of organic and conventional produce, appreciated the opportunity to explore a topic related to her career plans.

 “Many of my friends who attend larger universities won't have this chance until junior or senior year,” Powell said.
-“My faculty adviser knew I was interested in food science as a potential career and we collaborated together to create this project.
+“My faculty advisor knew I was interested in food science as a potential career and we collaborated together to create this project.

 Another unique opportunity at Meredith was the chance to combine research and study abroad, as Libby O’Daniel did while participating in the Meredith in Italy program.
 Her project, “Women Doing Gender: A Gender Role Comparison of Past and Present Italy and the United States,” was a creative project showing “people doing their gender, or how women perform their gender in Italy and the U.S.,” O’Daniel said.
 Meredith’s palazzo in Sansepolcro provided “a unique opportunity to observe how women interact with women and men in the piazza.”